FOR LEFT-HAND DRIVE E46s ONLY (Right-hand drive version not available)

 2 USB or 12V?

-The "12V" Dynavin bracket includes two USB ports --one for USB charging (3A or 12V) and one for multimedia that plugs into the back of the Dynavin or other aftermarket radio.
-The other option, the "2 USB" Dynavin bracket, is typically used when installing a Dynavin radio, as the Dynavin has two USB ports (one for the iLink dongle used for Android Auto/Apple CarPlay and one for other MEDIA/charging.
+The "12V" Dynavin bracket includes two USB ports --one for USB charging only (3A or 12V) and one for multimedia that plugs into a USB port on the back of the Dynavin or other aftermarket radio.
+The other option, the "2 USB" Dynavin bracket, must be used when installing a Dynavin N7-E46 PRO radio without a CD player as this version Dynavin has two USB ports: one for the iLink Pro dongle used for Android Auto/Apple CarPlay and one that must be used for firmware updates since it doesn't have a memory card slot on the front panel.
 If installing with a different aftermarket radio, you will most likely want the "12V" version.
-It just depends on how many USB ports the radio has and your preference.
+It just depends on how many USB ports the radio has and whether you want access to both USB media ports ("2USB") rather than just one for media and one for charging only ("12V").

 Note: USB configuration (non-12V version)- Facing the front of the bracket, connect “MEDIA” USB plug to left connection on back and “PHONE” USB plug to right connection on back.
 (See picture)